Fight! Iczer One: OVA story

 Iczer-1 destroys her.
-In a final act, using the power of their synchronization and tapping into the ancient wish-granting machine, Iczer-1 is able to restore Earth to the way it was before the Cthulhu attack.
-The Cthulhu fade even from memory and Nagisa is left in the moment where she first appeared in the movie, daydreaming and late for school.
-She briefly runs into Iczer-1, but does not know who she is.
-After saying farewell, Iczer-1 then leaves the Earth with the Cthulhu ship to find a new homeworld.
+In a final act, using the power of their synchronization and tapping into the ancient wish-granting machine, Iczer-1 is able to restore Earth to the way it was before the Cthulwulf attack.
+The Cthulwulf fade even from memory and Nagisa is left in the moment where she first appeared in the series, daydreaming and late for school.
+She briefly runs into Iczer-1 but does not know who she is.
+After saying farewell, Iczer-1 then leaves the Earth with the Cthulwulf ship to find a new homeworld.